Home Security Frequently Asked Questions (FAQ)

 Our Central Station is operational and on duty 24x7x365.
 We never sleep!

 Central Station monitoring means your alarm system will contact our monitoring center and then we will contact the appropriate authorities per alarm as well as individuals you have on your Call List.
+The central station can contact you and anyone on your Call List by phone, text, or email as desired.
 The key advantage of Central Station monitoring is we have the ability to dispatch the proper authorities in the event you are not available to make that decision.
 Dispatchers are on duty 24x7x365 protecting your home and family.

 Your control panel configuration contains information such as central station telephone number as well as your account number to identify your home.
 Its not very hard to change this information but you will need the ability to get into Program Mode which requires the Installer passcode.